mabartlett/TCSS422Notes/index.md

 layout: default
 ---

-# Welcome
+# Home

 ## Introduction

 Welcome, fellow student!
-This page is where you'll find the notes I've typed for TCSS 422 in the Spring 2022 quarter.
+This page is where you'll find the notes I've typed for TCSS 422 - Computer Operating Systems in the Spring 2022 quarter.
 (Please refer to the footer for copyright information.)
 I hope you'll find this page as helpful as I do.
-I'll be updating this site regularly throughout the quarter, so check in regularly!
+I'll be updating this site regularly throughout the quarter, so check in regularly.
 Please do not substitute reading this page for coming to class.

+Those outside University of Washington Tacoma will certainly find this resource helpful, as well.
+All are welcome to come and learn.

 I built this page by using [Jekyll](https://jekyllrb.com/), a popular static-site generator.
 This means I'm typing up my notes in [Markdown](https://daringfireball.net/projects/markdown/), which Jekyll compiles into HTML.
+If you want to talk about the technical details, I'd be more than happy to.

 ## What Is an Operating System?